Ritesh-Sivanathan/mscipro/README.md

 <h1 align="center"> MSCIPro </h1>

+❗ Database coming soon to host scraped resources | will be hosted on my own machine

 # My favourite scripts on the site (for those interested)

+- rsrc_scraper.py | though a very simple script, I really enjoyed writing it as i haven't used bs4 in a while
 - All of the JS scripts (in the 'static' directory)
 - base.html